Schlumberger pushes COVID-19 vaccine disclosures as customer mandates grow - NewsBreak

 Schlumberger pushes COVID-19 vaccine disclosures as customer mandates grow

-Aug 27 (Reuters) - Top oilfield services firm Schlumberger NV (SLB.N) is asking U.S. employees to disclose their COVID-19 vaccine status and said more customers are mandating vaccinations as a condition for working on their job sites, the company said on Friday.
+(Reuters) - Top oilfield services firm Schlumberger NV is asking U.S. employees to disclose their COVID-19 vaccine status and said more customers are mandating vaccinations as a condition for working on their job sites, the company said on Friday.

 Oil and gas companies have begun ordering certain employees and new hires get vaccinated as Delta variant infections and hospitalizations rise.
 The Food and Drug Administration this week gave full approval to the Pfizer BioNTech COVID-19 vaccine, making it easier for companies to require the shot.